FaiqMahmood/flask-task-tracker/readme.md

-# Flask To-Do List Web Application
+# Flask Web Application

-This is a simple web application built using Flask, a lightweight Python web framework, designed to help users manage their to-do lists efficiently.
+This is a simple web application built using Flask, a lightweight Python web framework, designed to help users manage their to-do lists.
 Users can add, update, delete, and mark tasks as completed through a user-friendly web interface.

 ## Features